ipti/br.tag.biometrics/README.md

 |FINGERSNOTMATCH | 529 | As impressões não correspondem |

 Obs.:
+- run "main.py" to run the application on localhost port 5000
+- correctly configure the serial port for the connected reader in "fingerprint.py" line 9
 - "/templates/index.html" is just a simple front-end interface example with socket implementation.<br>
 - run "pip install -r requirements.txt" to install the required python libraries for the application.<br>
 - the JSON format is with event, id, info attributes.
 With the exception of FINGERDETECTED which contains the finger_id and the confidence